 What can I do at Traders Village?

-Ask a Texan native what they remember about Traders Village and they’ll likely share stories about how it’s been there as long as they can remember (since 1973 to be exact) but they haven’t taken a visit there recently.
+Ask a Texan native what they remember about Traders Village Grand Prairie Flea Market and they’ll likely share stories about how it’s been there as long as they can remember (since 1973 to be exact) but they haven’t taken a visit there recently.

-It’s a place for shopping and hunting out unique items and getting great bargains, enjoying some live music and dancing, eating great food options, including street fare and it’s the best place for kids with great amusement park rides.
+It’s a place for shopping, (flea market style) and hunting out unique items and getting great bargains, enjoying some live music and dancing, eating great food options, including street fare and it’s the best place for kids with great amusement park rides.
 There is really something for everyone.

 This is not somewhere you want to forget about – as the sign says “Y’all come back!”

-It’s an open air (flea) market with (endless) rows and rows of shops filled with handmade items, jewelry, clothing for adults and kids, toys, garage sale bargains, auto accessories, plants, home decor items which are sourced from all over the world and furniture.
+It’s an open-air Grand Prairie (flea) market with (endless) rows and rows of shops filled with handmade items, jewelry, clothing for adults and kids, toys, garage sale bargains, auto accessories, plants, home decor items that are sourced from all over the world and furniture.

 You never know what you’ll find when you turn the corner – that’s one of the things I love about it the most.